The Office (American TV series): Filming

 The Office was filmed with a single-camera setup in cinéma vérité style to create the look of an actual documentary, with no studio audience or laugh track, allowing its "deadpan" and "absurd" humor to fully come across.
 The show's primary premise is that a camera crew is filming Dunder Mifflin and its employees, seemingly around the clock.
 The presence of the camera is acknowledged by the characters, especially Michael Scott, who enthusiastically participates in the filming.
 The characters, especially Jim and Pam, also look towards the camera when Michael creates an awkward situation.
-The show's main action is supplemented with talking-head interviews or "confessionals" where characters speak one-on-one with the camera.
-Actor John Krasinski shot the footage of Scranton for the opening credits when he found out he was cast as Jim.
-He visited Scranton for research and interviewed employees at actual paper companies.
+The show's main action is supplemented with talking-head interviews or "confessionals", where characters speak one-on-one with the camera.
+When John Krasinski found out he was cast as Jim, he visited Scranton for research and interviewed employees at actual paper companies.
+He shot the footage of Scranton for the opening credits.

 To create the show's documentary style, the producers hired cinematographer Randall Einhorn, known for directing episodes of Survivor, who gave the show its "rough and jumpy" feel.
 This was facilitated by the main set's open floor plan, purposely designed by showrunner Daniels, production designer Donald Lee Harris (Matt Flynn became production designer later), and pilot director Ken Kwapis to allow camera operators to catch characters "unaware".
 Unlike most sets, the office layout was built with immovable walls to emphasize its airless, claustrophobic atmosphere—"trapping" the documentary film crew with the characters.

 Producer Michael Schur said that the series would strictly follow the documentary format.
 The producers and directors had long discussions on how scenes could work in the documentary format.
 For example, in the fourth-season episode "Did I Stutter?", a scene featured Michael going through a long process to go to the bathroom without passing Stanley.
 The producers debated whether it was possible, and Einhorn walked through the scene to see if a camera operator could get everywhere to shoot the whole scene.
 Later seasons relaxed the format, with the camera crew often going where actual documentary crews would not.
 This also changed the series' writing and comedy styles, an inconsistency criticized by some reviewers and fans.

 The first season of the show was filmed in a real office space in Culver City, California.
 The remaining seasons were filmed at Chandler Valley Center Studios in the San Fernando Valley.